 Homosexual and bisexual men are also at increased risk of initiating use of methamphetamine, especially in urban nightlife settings.
 Methamphetamine is a popular aphrodisiac in these settings because the rapid euphoria removes sexual inhibitions.
 This combination leads to increased risk of unsafe sexual behaviors, such as lack of condom use, anonymous intercourse, and intercourse with HIV-positive individuals.

 Many different types

 Stimulants include illegal substances like methamphetamine and cocaine, as well as prescription and over-the-counter medications.
 Legal variants are intended for treatment of ADHD, narcolepsy, rhinitis, and weight control.
 These are medications like Adderall (amphetamine/dextroamphetamine), Ritalin (methylphenidate), ephedrine (multiple brand names, no longer sold), and pseudoephedrine (multiple brand names, most common is Sudafed).
-Ephedrine was banned by the FDA in 2004 and sales of pseudoephedrine have been restricted since 2005 pursuant to the Combat Methamphetamine Epidemic Act because both can be used to make methamphetamine.
+Ephedrine was banned by the FDA in 2004.
+The FDA began restricting sales of pseudoephedrine since 2005 pursuant to the Combat Methamphetamine Epidemic Act because both can be used to make methamphetamine.

 How are they used?